Alexis-D/pystrinterpolation/README.md

-# Interpolation string for Python!
+# Interpolation strings, for Python!

 ## What?